Questions That Always Puzzle People

 Do you ever feel lonely leading such a lifestyle?

 It is a lonely way of living.
 Essentially, I am always a foreigner, always a stranger.
 But it is a deeply personal, intimate and vivid experience to have, evoking powerful emotions, making one contemplate life and see it in great many shades and colors.

-It is also difficult to establish more powerful bonds while moving so often.
+It is difficult to establish more long lasting bonds while moving so often.
 But, at the end of the day, are not we all alone anyway?

 Is not it tiresome to travel for so long?

-It really depends on personal objective of a voyager.
+It really depends on personal objective of a traveller.
 Personally for me, I view it as my job.
 Just like a person with a traditional lifestyle goes to work everyday, I travel.
 Do you ever get tired of working, going to school or university?
 I imagine that yes.
 But what needs to be done needs to be done.
 Same approach works in my life.
-Except that I have more freedom in what I am doing.
-If I need some rest, I need to find the way how to accommodate it.
-I have found possibilities when I could stay in one place for a month and more.

 Have you ever been physically forced to have a sexual encounter?